A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 The prey drive test assesses a puppy’s natural instinct to chase, which is vital for understanding its suitability for specific roles such as working or serving as canine companion animals.
 During this test, the handler may use a toy or other object to elicit a chasing response from the puppy.
 A puppy that eagerly races after the object, showing engagement without growling, is considered to have a good prey drive.

 One of the reasons Goldendoodles are often considered one of the best hypoallergenic dogs is their Poodle lineage.
 The Poodle's non-shedding curly coat contributes to the Goldendoodle's low-shedding and low-dander qualities, making them a suitable choice for allergy sufferers.
 However, it's important to note that not all Goldendoodles are the same, as coat types can vary from wavy to curly, affecting their allergen levels.
 Goldendoodles are a popular hybrid breed, known for their friendly and affectionate nature.
 This cross between a Golden Retriever and a Poodle results in a dog that is not only intelligent and trainable but also adaptable to various living environments.
-Their loving disposition makes them excellent companions for families, singles, and seniors alike.
+Their loving disposition makes them excellent canine companions for families, singles, and seniors alike.

 Potential owners, especially those with other animals or seeking working dogs, benefit from understanding a puppy’s prey drive.
 Puppies that exhibit unprovoked aggression or excessive nipping may require more specialized training and socialization which can be as easy as showcasing your dog's personality with a relaxing dog walk around town.